Communist state constitution

 A communist state constitution is the supreme and fundamental law of a communist state.
 In Marxist–Leninist theory, a constitution is understood both as a juridical act that establishes the structure of the state and its legal order, and as the formal expression of the prevailing class system controlled by the ruling class.
-Communist constitutions codify the political and economic programme of the ruling communist party and are considered to hold supreme legal force, providing the foundation for all legislation and state activity.
-Unlike liberal constitutional systems, communist state constitutions reject the separation of powers and judicial review, vesting the unified powers of the state in a supreme state organ of power (SSOP).
-The constitution defines the structure and functioning of other state organs as an act of the SSOP’s self-organisation, not as an imposition upon it in accordance with the division of labour of state organs.
+Communist constitutions codify the political and economic programme of the ruling communist party by stipulating its leading role in state and society and are considered to hold supreme legal force, providing the foundation for all legislation and state activity.
+Unlike liberal constitutional systems, communist state constitutions reject the separation of powers and judicial review.
+Instead, they posit that popular sovereignty emanates from the people and is bestowed on state leaders undiluted vertically from bottom to top through a pyramid-like structured unified state apparatus emanating from a system of state organs of power headed by a supreme state organ of power (SSOP) at its apex.
+This structure enables democratic centralism by informing the power relationship between state organs, and turns the highest organs into superior organs and creates a system in which policies adopted by higher-level organs must be implemented downward by inferior state organs.
+This entails the institution of dual subordination, meaning both vertical accountability from bottom to top in the form of electoral recall and top to bottom in the form of binding character of decisions made by superior organs, and horizontal accountability in the form of inferior state organs being held accountable to state organ of power at the corresponding level.
+The constitution defines this structure and the functioning of the inferior state organs as an act of the SSOP's self-organisation in accordance with the division of labour of state organs, not as an imposition upon it.